 What are your favorite pre/postnatal exercises and why?

-Weighted Carries: These are underutilized, yet offer so many benefits.
-There are various options such as the farmers carry, racked carry, and even an overhead carry.
-They build core capacity and help train your posture and alignment at a time when your body is being pulled out from that proper posture and alignment.
+Weighted Carries: These are underutilized yet offer so many benefits.
+There are various options such as the farmer’s carry, racked carry, and even an overhead carry.
+These workouts build core capacity and help train your posture and alignment at a time when your body is being pulled out from that proper posture and alignment.
 They are extremely functional and translate well to postpartum since you will end up carrying a little human around.
 This helps you train to carry the weight of the child the right way.

 Dead Lift Variations: Picking things up is unavoidable in life, especially as a parent, and often people injure themselves doing so because they’re doing what may be considered a simple task the wrong way.
 Therefore, training deadlifts is essential, especially during pregnancy.
 By the time you give birth and have a brand-new baby to care for, you’ll be physically ready.

 3. Best advice on keeping pre/postnatal training interesting?